AllergictoCrustaceans/i-am-client/README.md

 ## Current Updates:

+**As of 11/26/2019:** Successfully implemented extra 'feature' to visualize sentiment.

-**As of 11/25/2019:** Current updates on fixing the above issues, as well as adding new features are being implemented on a separate branch called 'test-client'.
+**As of 11/25/2019:** Work on separate branch called 'test-client' to implement an extra 'feature' to visualize sentiment.

 ----------------------------------------------------------------------------------